Vyral/timothy-shutte-recruiting/_posts/2020-08-03-q-whats-the-point-of-a-home-inspection.md

 youtube_code: Y0IIfb-wb-o
 ---

-{% include youtube.html %} {% include full-post-cta.html %}
+{% include youtube.html %}

 <center><em>Mike Kelly and I are here to discuss the finer points of home inspections.</em></center>

-&nbsp;

-Today I’m delighted to be joined by Mike Kelly, a home inspector that I’ve worked with for over a decade.
+Today I’m delighted to be joined by Mike Kelly, a home inspector whom I’ve worked with for over a decade.
 There’s a reason I always come back to Mike, and it’s because he understands homes, how to identify issues, and what exactly needs to be looked at during a home inspection.

 **Cited below for your convenience are timestamps that will direct you to various points in the video.
 Feel free to watch the full message, or use these timestamps to browse specific topics at your leisure:&nbsp;**